openbmc/phosphor-state-manager/README.md

 application will monitor all chassis instances it finds on dbus and will support chassis inventory objects showing up on dbus after it has started.

+If a chassis requires a different set of availability conditions, the JSON config supports an optional `conditionOverrides` section.
+When a chassis number is present in `conditionOverrides`, its condition list is used instead of the global `conditions` list. `baseObjectPath` entries within `conditionOverrides` should use a hardcoded chassis number (e.g. `chassis0`) rather than `<N>`.

 #### Example: `phosphor-chassis-availability-default.json`

 ```json